 Patio sipping is about to get even more delicious.
 Bursting with sweet cherry flavor, a punch of citrus and a kick of mint, this cherry bourbon smash is one of summer's best cocktails.

-If you took the time to make this delicious cherry-infused bourbon at the beginning of summer, it should be just about ready for cocktails.
-As promised, I'll give you a few recipes to use with this cherry-infused bourbon, so let's kick-off this series with one of my favorite ways to serve this fruity liquor: cherry bourbon smash.
+If you took the time to make this tasty cherry-infused bourbon at the beginning of summer, it should be just about ready for cocktails.
+As promised, I'll give you a few recipes to use with this cherry-infused bourbon, so let's kick-off this series with one of my favorite ways to serve this fruity liquor: a cherry bourbon smash.

 Toss the mint, lemon wedges and simple syrup into a cocktail shaker and give it a few twists.
-If you're using cherries rather than cherry-infused bourbon, throw those in as well for muddling.
-Then, add the bourbon with a handful of ice, put on the top and shake it for about 15 seconds.
-Strain into ice-filled glasses and serve.
+If you're using cherries rather than cherry-infused bourbon, throw those in as well.
+Then, add the bourbon with a handful of ice, put on the top, shake it for about 15-30 seconds and strain.